Call Processing Architecture

 The following capacity guidelines apply to Cisco Unified CM:

-There are different OVA template sizes for Cisco Unified CM, depending on the required capacity.
+- There are different OVA template sizes for Cisco Unified CM, depending on the required capacity.
 The names of the Unified CM OVA templates correspond to the maximum number of users per node, assuming that each user has one phone.
-In other words, they correspond to the maximum number of endpoints per node.
+When the ratio of number phones per user is different than one, the OVA template names actually correspond to the maximum number of endpoints per node.
 Depending on different variables such as BHCA and feature set used, the actual number of users or endpoints could be lower.
 To validate the sizing of a deployment, use the Cisco Unified Communications Sizing Tool, available at

-With Cisco Business Edition 6000, Unified CM OVA template names still correspond to the maximum number of users per node; however, the assumption of having one phone per user does not apply anymore.
+With Business Edition 6000, the Unified CM OVA template names usually refer to the maximum number of users per node.
+The number of phones could be higher.
 For more details, see the section on Cisco Business Edition Capacity Planning.

 The term megacluster defines and identifies certain Unified CM deployments that allow for further increases in scalability.
 A megacluster provides more device capacity through the support of additional Unified CM subscriber nodes, with a maximum of eight Unified CM subscriber pairs (1:1 redundancy) per megacluster, thus allowing for a maximum of 80,000 devices.